lindoran/HB63C09/README.md

 4.2 Is the most recent version of the PCB and is verified to work.

+NOTICE: the AHC logic bom has been found to cause issues I have rolled back to the mouser HC bom.
+Please use this moving forward. issues were found specifically relating to propigation delay of the chipset, in combination with the 74AHC254, which would occasionally cause the ram to miss writes -- especially when the 63C09 was runing in native mode, or when atempting to write the ram from the microcontroller. switching to the HC chips resolves this issue.

 You can find more details at:
 https://hackaday.io/project/193108-hb63c09m-mini-itx-63c09-form-factor-computer
 -and-